IsaacMartinezPeraza/mexico-dof-indicators/README.md

 getTIICpag(startDate, endDate = '0', period = '28')
 ```

-The function expects one to three string parameters, the first two in the format `"dd/mm/yyyy"`, the last in the period of TIIC Payslips rate[^4], it will return a dictionary with the *'key'* being the date as a `string`, and the *'value'* the TIIC rate as a `float`.
+The function expects one to three string parameters, the first two in the format `"dd/mm/yyyy"`, the last in the period of TIIC Promissory note rate[^4], it will return a dictionary with the *'key'* being the date as a `string`, and the *'value'* the TIIC rate as a `float`.
 If no TIIC rate is found in the date or range of dates provided, the function will return an empty dictionary.

 You can call it with only the start date `startDate` which will return the TIIC rate of that date if there is any, or call it with a start date `startDate` and end date `endDate`.
 Be aware if the end date is before the start date the function will return an empty dictionary.